MaxBewsey/pokemon-competitive-viability/README.md

 - charizard usage data - https://www.pikalytics.com/pokedex/gen9vgc2025regi/charizard

-*Note: The UI is not visible on the GitHub preview.
+*Note: The Viability Rater UI is not visible on the GitHub preview.
 To access, the notebook (and datasets) must be downloaded and run.*